arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 The functions of each layer are:

 * The **PLC program layer** will manage internal communication and data handling.
-It can be programmed to read sensor information obtained via selected Modbus protocol or available I/O pins.
-Then, use this data to send to or receive from the Arduino sketch layer.
+It can be programmed to read sensor information obtained via selected Modbus protocol or available I/O pins and then, use that data to send to or receive from the Arduino sketch layer.

 * The **Arduino sketch** will handle data exchange between the PLC program layer and the Arduino Cloud platform.
 The methods are __PLCOut.varname__ and __PLCIn.varname__, which are used to access the shared variables.
 For the purpose of the tutorial and to easily classify these methods, we will replace the `varname` with the `Shared_variable` tag.